gobb/SprayFire/libs/SprayFire/Service/README.md

 Now passing the strings `'\YourApp\Helper\Foo'` or `'YourApp.Helper.Foo'` to `Container::getService()` will return a freshly created instance of type `\YourApp\Helper\Foo`.
 Services added as string names are lazy loaded and only created when the service is first retrieved.
 After first retrieval a cached copy of the service is returned ensuring all service Consumers are using the appropriate object.

-**Adding basic class with some dependencies in constructor, passing service as string name**
+**Adding service with some dependencies in constructor, passing service as string name**

 ---